AlLibrary-Libertarian-knowledge/DocsAndResearch_AlLibrary/Docs/core/Main Idea.md

 ## Vision

-AlLibrary is a decentralized platform designed to democratize access to knowledge and combat information manipulation through peer-to-peer technology.
+ALLibrary is a decentralized platform designed to democratize access to knowledge and combat information manipulation through peer-to-peer technology.
 In a world where information control has been used as a tool of power throughout history, AlLibrary stands as a shield for intellectual freedom and cultural preservation.

 ## Historical Context